The first time I built a health product from scratch, the founder asked me a simple question: "Can we just use Google Sheets to track patient data?"

 We chose a deterministic architecture instead.
 Rules-based logic.
 No machine learning.
 Every decision the system made could be traced to a specific rule that a human wrote and approved.

-This does not mean AI has no place in regulated products.
+This doesn't mean AI has no place in regulated products.
 It means AI needs to be governed differently.
 At the menopause startup, we used AI for content generation and clinical validation simulation, tasks where the output was reviewed by humans before reaching patients.
 The AI accelerated work.
 Humans owned decisions.

 The principle: in regulated spaces, use AI to speed up the human, not to replace the human's judgment.